2i2c-org/team-compass/projects/managed-hubs/incidents.md

   The group of roles that collectively understand, plan, resolve, and communicate our actions around an {term}`Incident`.
 The people in these roles may change in a fluid manner, and one person may serve in multiple roles.
 A rough way to approximate this team is "the people that have communicated in internal and external channels to resolve an incident."

 Incident Commander
   The Incident Commander has the authority to plan and delegate action to others on the {term}`Incident Response Team`.
 They are **not expected** to take actions themselves.
 Their goal is to help the team make consistent and deliberate progress towards resolving an incident.
 They are the {term}`Source of Truth` about the current state and action plan surrounding an incident.

+External Liason
+  The person that is responsible for communicating with external stakeholders during an incident.
+This is either the {term}`Incident Commander`, or somebody to which they delegate this role.
+Every few working hours, they should communicate the status of the incident, updates about our current thinking and what we have tried, and any expected changes coming.

 Subject Matter Expert
   A member on the {term}`Incident Response Team` with expertise in an area of relevance to an Incident.
 SMEs have a variety of backgrounds and abilities, and they should be pulled in to the Response Team as-needed by the {term}`Incident Commander`.
 Their goal is to take actions as-directed by the {term}`Incident Commander` to resolve an incident.